BTCEnoch/bitcoin_protozoa/bitcoin_protozoa/trait_balance_structure/08_particle_distribution_method.md

    - Implement a weighted random selection to make certain roles more likely to receive particles.
    - This could be used to create "class tendencies" in the distribution.

+## Particle Count Ranges by Rarity

+The particle count for each role determines its rarity tier, which affects the subclass assignment and power level.
+The following ranges have been established to align with the rarity percentages:

+- **Common (40%)**: 43–95 particles
+- **Uncommon (30%)**: 96–110 particles
+- **Rare (20%)**: 111–125 particles
+- **Epic (8%)**: 126–141 particles
+- **Legendary (1.5%)**: 142–151 particles
+- **Mythic (0.5%)**: 152–220 particles

+These ranges ensure that the probability of a role having a particle count within each tier approximates the specified rarity percentages, with higher particle counts being rarer and corresponding to more powerful subclasses.

 ## Conclusion

 By replacing the percentage-based approach with direct particle distribution, we solve the fractional particle problem while maintaining the spirit of the original system.
 This method ensures: